mdonmez/moves/README.md

 ## ✨ Features

-Here’s a **more detailed version** in the same instructive, one-word style with full explanations:

-## ✨ Features

 - **🙌 Hands-Free:** Speak naturally and let your slides advance automatically.
 Maintain smooth pacing without interruptions, keeping your audience engaged throughout.
 - **🧠 Intelligent:** Advanced AI analyzes your transcript, segments it into meaningful sections, and maps them accurately to your slides for seamless navigation.
 - **🔒 Private:** All processing—speech-to-text conversion and similarity matching—happens locally on your device.
 No internet is required, ensuring full privacy and minimal latency.